Generalized Hamming weights and symbolic powers of Stanley-Reisner ideals of matroids: Introduction

+We capitalize on our study of the initial degree sequence in \Cref{sec:noetherian-rees-algebra}.
+Quite generally, we show that the initial degree sequence of the sequence of degrees of generators of a Noetherian Rees algebra of a filtration is the sequence of initial degrees of the ideals constituting the filtration (\Cref{thm:ReesAlgebraFiltration}).
+We then prove that the squarefree monomials in the symbolic powers of the Stanley-Reisner ideal of a matroid generate its symbolic Rees algebra (\Cref{thm:GeneratorsOfSymbolicReesAlgebraOfMatroid}).
+Applying the machinery of \Cref{sec:subadd-finite-seq}, we then deduce our main results on the initial degrees of symbolic powers of Stanley-Reisner ideals of matroids, which are collected in \Cref{thm:SR}.

-In~\cite{GHMN17}, the authors show that Stanley-Reisner ideals of matroids can be specialized to ideals of matroid configurations in such a way that many properties of the Stanley-Reisner ideal are preserved.
-In Section~\ref{sec:MatroidConfigurations}, we use this connection to compute or bound invariants of matroid configurations such as the Waldschmidt constant, regularity, and resurgence (Corollaries~\ref{cor: matroid config invariants},~\ref{cor: matroid config resurgence},~\ref{cor:matroid config points resurgence}).
-In particular, we show that our results on sparse paving matroids yield a generalization of the paper~\cite{BFGM21} on Steiner configurations of points (Corollary~\ref{cor:resurgenceboundssparsepaving} and Remark~\ref{lem:steinerSystemsMatroidDesign}).
-We conclude the article with some final remarks and a list of questions, Section~\ref{sec: conclusion}.
+In \Cref{sec:pavingMatroids} and \Cref{sec: gen-CT}, we prove that large classes of matroids and matroids of linear codes have generalized Hamming weights that form subadditive and cosubadditive sequences.
+In \Cref{sec:MatroidConfigurations}, we compute or bound invariants of matroid configurations such as the Waldschmidt constant, regularity, and resurgence (\Cref{cor: matroid config invariants}, \Cref{cor: matroid config resurgence} and \Cref{cor:matroid config points resurgence}).
+These bounds have a simpler expression for sparse paving matroids.
+Moreover, we compute explicitly the asymptotic resurgence of a matroid configuration of points coming from a perfect matroid design (\Cref{cor:resurgenceboundssparsepaving}).
+Our work in \Cref{sec:MatroidConfigurations}, particularly on sparse paving matroids and perfect matroid designs, was inspired by \cite{BFGM21} and recovers many of the results therein.
+We conclude the article with final remarks and a list of questions, \Cref{sec: conclusion}.

 \textbf{Acknowledgement:} We learned in a personal communication with Mantero and Nguyen that they had independently proved a description of the generators for the symbolic Rees algebra of the Stanley-Reisner ideal of a matroid and some formulas for the Waldschmidt constant before us.
-We thus deem it appropriate to cite their preprint~\cite{ManNgu} for the structure of the symbolic Rees algebra, which appears in our Theorem~\ref{thm:GeneratorsOfSymbolicReesAlgebraOfMatroid}.
-For completeness, our proof of Theorem~\ref{thm:GeneratorsOfSymbolicReesAlgebraOfMatroid} can be found in Appendix~\ref{app}.
+We deem it appropriate to cite their preprint~\cite{ManNgu} for the proof of the structure of the symbolic Rees algebra, which appears in our \Cref{thm:GeneratorsOfSymbolicReesAlgebraOfMatroid}.
+Our proof of \Cref{thm:GeneratorsOfSymbolicReesAlgebraOfMatroid} can be found in \Cref{app}.
 We recommend readers consult~\cite{ManNgu} for additional interesting results on the symbolic powers of Stanley-Reisner ideals of matroids.